eric-d-culver/simpVM/README.md

 	make
 	./simpVM example.txt
 Runs the commands in `example.txt`.

+## Future
+* Stack manipulation commands (roll, switch, etc.)
+* Labels instead of line numbers
+* New syntax: if-then-else, while
+Those last two will probably be better put in a compiler that turns C-like syntax into the current syntax.

 ## License
 This code is provided as is, with no guarantee of it working, simply for my own illumination.